thdaraujo/disjoint-path/README.md

-disjoint-path
+disjoint-path finder
 =============

-2-disjoint path in a random graph
+finds k-edge-disjoint paths in a given graph